 “Rose Community Foundation will not sit idly by as our community is impacted by hate and discrimination,” said Lindy Eichenbaum Lent, president and CEO of Rose Community Foundation.
 “We are compelled by our founding values of justice and non-discrimination to deploy the tools we have at our disposal – our grantmaking dollars and voice – in service of our immigrant and refugee neighbors.”

 The Community Action Fund was launched at the end of 2016 in response to emerging issues that threatened the sense of safety and security for vulnerable populations in Greater Denver.
 After three full years of grantmaking to nonprofits on the front lines of this critical work, the Foundation has now granted $2,339,890 through the Community Action Fund.

 Rose Community Foundation is proud to support the numerous local nonprofit organizations serving and standing up for immigrants, refugees and communities experiencing hate and discrimination.
-We will continue to serve these communities in the future as we lean into advancing equity, justice and inclusion in the Greater Denver region under
+We will continue to serve these communities in the future as we lean into advancing equity, justice and inclusion in the Greater Denver region under our new strategic plan.

 2019 grants from Rose Community Foundation’s Community Action Fund were distributed to local nonprofits in the following areas: